IAmNotMahd/LaneDetector/README.md

 Source/   : The copy of the source directory for immutability Spliced/  : The images spliced after video splicing or renamed image files if source was video test.txt  : The required test.txt file by SCNN
+Videos/   : Probability map video and Curve video
 ```
+If you pass the `--clean` flag, these files and folders will be removed.
 ### Directory Structure
 output directory structure, SCNN directory structure, high-level directory structure